1970 High blood pressure causes heart disease and strokes

 1989 Duchenne Muscular Dystrophy gene discovered

 In the 1980s Dame Professor Kay Davies, Director of the MRC Functional Genomics Unit, developed the first test for screening pregnant women to find out the risk of the baby inheriting the muscle wasting disease Duchenne muscular dystrophy (DMD).
 In 1989 she went on to discover the gene which codes for utrophin, a molecule which is missing in DMD patients and which could point the way to treatments for the disease.
-The MRC annual review ‘Seven ages’ includes the case of two boys with DMD who took part in an MRC-funded trial.
-You can also hear about Dame Kay’s work in a film produced to celebrate the MRC’s centenary in 2013.
+The MRC annual review ‘7 ages’ includes the case of 2 boys with DMD who took part in an MRC-funded trial.
+You can also hear about Dame Kay’s work in a film produced to celebrate MRC’s centenary in 2013.

 1990 Aspirin and warfarin reduce heart disease

 MRC research in the 1980s and 1990s showed that low doses of blood-thinning drugs, such as aspirin and warfarin, significantly reduce the number of heart attacks and strokes suffered by patients at risk of these diseases.